 Troubleshooting Guide: Database Connection Failures in R2R

 Database connection issues can significantly impact the functionality of your R2R deployment.
-This guide will help you diagnose and resolve common database connection problems for both Postgres and Neo4j.
+This guide will help you diagnose and resolve common database connection problems for both Postgres.

 1. General Troubleshooting Steps